 Recitation and memorization are an important part of a Classical Education.

-- train the brain for critical thought processes
+- Train the brain for critical thought process

 And sometimes it’s just handy to have some things memorized (like prepositions)!

 Recitation goes hand-in-hand with memorization.
 The act of standing and reciting poems or historical information cements that information in your brain.
 It also provides other valuable skills.
 Recitation can:

 - Develop solid presentation techniques

 - Provide a strong foundation for later rhetoric-level skills

 Memorization and recitation do not have to be boring (especially in the elementary years).